 Poverty in Malawi is driven by low productivity in the agriculture sector, limited opportunities in non-farm activities, volatile economic growth, rapid population growth, and limited coverage of safety net programs and targeting challenges.

-We are working together with Pastor Moses in Dedza Malawi to make a change.
-We have created an Empowerment Project, which supports 110 widows and women in poverty.
+We are working with Pastor Moses in Dedza Malawi to make a change.
+We are pioneering an Empowerment Project which supports 110 widows and women in poverty.

 Who Are We Partnering With?

 Pastor Moses and his wife Grace in Malawi are working to bring hope to poor widows, aged women and Women with HIV/AIDS through the message of Christ, mindset change and advocacy for freedom.